pratikpalashikar/indigo/_posts/2017-07-23-Stop-Thinking-Start-Programming.md

 ## About Me	:

    Software Programmer (MS in Computer Science) :bowtie: .
-Did'nt even had the personal computer till the age of 20, but that didn't stopped me from learning new things.
+Didn't even had the personal computer till the age of 20, but that didn't stopped me from learning new things.
 Currently I am in constant hunt of new new opportunities that will take me step forward :bicyclist:.

 Here are few links that will tell you about my past, current and future :necktie: :
 - [Software Developer](http://pratikpalashikar.github.io/)